adityapanchal10/chip8/README.md

 ## **Display**

-- Use SDL to render and get input in a multiplatfrom way.
+- Used SDL to render and get input in a multiplatfrom way.

 ## **ROMS**